tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 >>>
 ```

-the topological sort says that in order to calculate the value `3`, we must
+The topological sort says that in order to calculate the value `3`, we must
-first calculate the values `1` and `2`. it doesn't matter in what order we do
+first calculate the values `1` and `2`.
+It doesn't matter in what order we do
 `1` and `2`, but they both have to come before `3`.

+Now that we have a way to get a graph traversal order, we can start doing some
+backpropagation.

-### applying this to backpropagation
+### Applying this to backpropagation

-if we take what we know now about the chain rule and topological sort, we can
+If we take what we know now about the chain rule and topological sort, we can
-do backpropagation on the graph. this is the code straight from micrograd,
+do backpropagation on the graph.
+Below is the code straight from micrograd.
+It
-1) builds a topological sort, and 2) operates on it in reverse, applying the
+first builds a topological sort and then operates on it in reverse, applying
-chain rule to each `Value` one at a time.
+the chain rule to each `Value` one at a time.

 ```python
 class Value: